From De-colonial to Anti-colonial: What’s Next for Museum Interpretation? online event 26 November 2020, 11.00-14.00 (GMT)

 2020 has seen the twin challenges of covid-19 and the ongoing effects of the global movement for Black lives, intensifying the conversation around Britain’s history of colonialism, and its aftereffects.
 How might this reality revolutionise museum interpretation?

-This reimagined programme aims to amplify some of the leading critical and creative voices working today to complicate the ways in which biography, portraiture and interpretation – in its broadest sense – tells the story of who we are.
+This reimagined programme aimed to amplify some of the leading critical and creative voices working today to complicate the ways in which biography, portraiture and interpretation – in its broadest sense – tells the story of who we are.

 - Anjalie Dalal-Clayton, Decolonising Art Institute, University of Arts London